masenka31/Cuckoo/README.md

 The data itself is saved at `/mnt/data/jsonlearning/Avast_cockoo`.
 There are two versions of the dataset: small and full.

-The splits are saved to folder `/mnt/data/jsonlearning/splits` where they are separated based on the small or full version into
-- `/mnt/data/jsonlearning/splits/Avast_cockoo`
-- `/mnt/data/jsonlearning/splits/Avast_cuckoo_full`

-There are other subfolders which distinguish the type of split
-- `60-20-20` is the split of 60/20/20
-- `20-40-40` is the split of 20/40/40
-- `time41` is a split that cuts the train data to be all samples seen before 2019-01-01, resulting in 41% of samples being train samples
-- `time57` is a split that cuts the data at 2019-04-01 resulting in 57% of samples being train, validation and test splits for the time splits are randomly sampled from the rest.
+The timesplits are currently saved in folder `/home/maskomic/projects/Cockoo/data/timesplit`.
+They will be moved to a general folder once the repository is moved there as well.

 ### Feature files

-If there are feature files that serve as an input to other models (such as classifier), they should be saved as `csv` files where the first column are the ids, thec column is called "hash" and all the other columns are features (do not have to have specific names).
+If there are feature files that serve as an input to other models (such as classifier), they should be saved as `csv` files where the first column are the ids, the ccolumn is called "hash" and all the other columns are features (do not have to have specific names).

+*Note: No label column is needed!
+The labels are mapped from the hash ids.*

 ### Results

-The results for experiments are stored in folder `experiments`.
+The results for experiments are stored in folder `experiments/results`.
 The structure is as follows
 ```
-experiments
+results
 |
-|--- cuckoo_small
+|--- feature_extractor1
     |--- model_1_result_files
     |--- model_2_result_files
 |
-|--- cuckoo_full
+|--- feature_extractor2
     |--- model_1_result_files
     |--- model_2_result_files
 ```

-There are two versions of the model folders.
-Either there are results csv files in the folder for models that can directly load JSON files, perform classification and return results.
-If a model is based on feature extraction prior to training, there should be a folder `features` and
-`results`.
-The `features` folder should contain only csv files with features extracted.
-The results folder can have subfolders for each model run on the feature file.
+Name of the feature extractor is used to create a general folder.
+The next folder contains results files for a particular classification model.
+The results are saved in two files: `bson` file and `csv` file:
+- `bson` file contains metadata: parameters of features, model, seeds etc.
+- `csv` file contains results: hash, ground truth, predicted labels, split names, and softmax output.

 ## Label encoding